marceleng/py-DHCP-server/README.md

 A small DHCP server in python.
+Runs only on Linux as of now.

 Run as root "python dhcp_server.py"